5 Built-in Tools to Use When Troubleshooting Windows Problems

 • Displays CPU, memory, disk, and network usage

-• Lets you force-close unresponsive apps
+• Lets you force-close unresponsive applications

 3. Resource Monitor – Deep Dive Into System Performance